 - New Diseases New Treatments – Additional cost: Researchers and physicians have made great strides toward finding a new, more effective treatment for the diseases, even ones considered non-treatable.
 The techniques of diagnosis also have taken a leap to the genetic factor drilling to its correction.
 New treatments invented are very effective but are very expensive too.
 Say for example Laparoscopic surgeries decreased the time of recovery to less than half but increased the cost of treatment to 10 times.
 Similarly, the cost of Robotic surgeries or stem cell treatment is out of reach for a common man’s pocket although they offer a more effective solution.
 The risk of requiring such expensive treatments can be transferred by having appropriate health insurance.

-Health insurance is as important as having a mobile wallet in times of demonetisation.
-Health Insurance is inevitable weapon for the times of need – which one must have now!!!
+Health insurance is as important as having a mobile wallet in times of demonetization.
+Health Insurance is an inevitable weapon for the times of need – which one must have now!!!

 Reach Us at Ethika to get more information!